ramonatame/ramonatame.github.io/_posts/2022-06-20-how-does-the-zero-trust-architecture-work.markdown

 There are 2 main problems a trust score system has to solve:
 * sourcing a trust score when there is no trust
-* managing trust
+* managing trust.

 ##### Sourcing Trust
 When there is no trust, you need to have a mechanism to source it from somewhere.
 A common method is Trust Delegation.
-Trust Delegation is kind of a transitory relationship: you trust component A, component A spins up component B, so you trust component B. An easy example is trusting a new system because you trust the provisioning system.
+Trust Delegation is kind of transitory relationship: you trust component A, component A spins up component B, so you trust component B. An easy example is trusting a new system because you trust the provisioning system.
 And about that, a new system is more trusted than one that hasn't been imaged/ rotated for years, as it has a smaller chance of being already compromised.

 Trust may need to be sourced also if the score gets too low to allow access to some resource that the (user/ app, device) tuple should really have access to.
 Some methods for this are: having management approval, visiting the IT department, having an additional MFA push etc.